The brain is made up of 3 main parts:

 Secondary brain tumors

-Secondary brain tumors or brain metastases are more common than primary tumors.
-Secondary brain tumors originate from another part of the body such as the breast, lung, kidney, colon, skin and spreads to the brain.
+Secondary brain cancer or brain metastases are more common than primary tumors.
+Secondary brain cancers originate from another part of the body such as the breast, lung, kidney, colon, skin and spreads to the brain.

 If cancer spreads to the meninges and the cerebrospinal fluid (CSF), it is called leptomeningeal metastases.